 If you're a fleet manager, it’s important to make sure your drivers stay ELD compliant.
 To do this, fleets are required to install electronic logging devices (ELDs) in their vehicles to ensure driving hours are accurately tracked and Hours of Service (HOS) requirements are properly met.

 But beyond compliance, ELDs can also offer fleets a wide range of benefits that help improve fleet management and streamline operations.
 Read on to learn why ELDs for trucks are not just an integral part of a compliance solution, but a great way to improve overall fleet efficiency.

 What are ELDs?

 Electronic logging devices, also known as electronic logbooks, e-logs, or driver logs, automatically record driving time so fleets have a reliable way to collect Hours of Service data.
 Many ELD providers also include a smartphone or mobile device integration so drivers can set their duty status, complete daily logs, and present electronic logs to DOT officers performing roadside inspections.

 ELDs must connect directly to the vehicle's engine and monitor usage to ensure logs cannot be falsified.
-ELDs must also be registered with and approved by the Federal Motor Carrier Safety Administration (FMCSA).
+ELDs must also be registered with the Federal Motor Carrier Safety Administration (FMCSA).